MarvelMathesh/Vega/README.md

 ---

-## 📁 Contents
+## 📁 Contents of the repository
 - **Activity Codes**: Well-documented source codes for each activity including sensor interfacing, display control, buzzer tunes, RFID attendance, and RTC-based alarm systems.
+A total of 6 activities, and covering 11 codes of practical application.
+- **General Component-wise projects**: Separate code and mini-projects run for blink, buzzer, display, IR, RYG and Ultrasonic; some of them similar to the project or practice codes.
+- **Practice Codes**: Quick example codes for common modules (UART, GPIO, PWM, SPI, I2C, etc.).
+- **Documentation**: An elaborate description with a clear objective, containing the activity codes.
+In addition to the source codes, the document contains for each code the following:
-- **Pin Details**: Clear pin mapping for all components and modules used.
+    - **Pin Details**: Each code has Clear pin mapping for all components and modules used.
-- **Snapshots**: Output images and circuit diagrams for reference.
+    - **Snapshots**: Output images and circuit diagrams for reference are added to the document.
-- **Example Pathways**: Quick links to example codes for common modules (UART, GPIO, PWM, SPI, I2C, etc.).

 ---

 ## 🔧 Activities Covered
 - 📏 Distance Measurement with IR Sensor and 7-Segment Display
 - 🔢 Object Counter using IR Sensor
 - 🎰 Slot Machine Game with IR Trigger
-- 🎵 Buzzer Tunes and Music Systems (incl. *"Twinkle Twinkle Little Star"*)
+- 🎵 Buzzer Tunes, Music Systems (incl. *"Twinkle Twinkle Little Star"*) and Beats generation
-- 🔊 Ultrasonic Triggered Beats with LEDs and Buzzer
 - 📇 RFID Attendance System with RYG LED Feedback
 - ⏰ Alarm System using RTC and Buzzer